 As you can see, these levels are not always progressively more difficult; they are designed to begin with 2 or 3 easy chords, then build up gradually so that more and more songs can be played as you move up each level.
 You can of course just pick out songs with easy chords (e.g. songs in A with just A, D and E7 chords).

 The degrees of difficulty that I’ve noted here are also just my opinion, based on years of working with beginner guitarists and my own experience of starting banjo (coming from a guitar background).
 Your experience may be different – and you may find easier ways to play some of the chords - there is more than one way to form each chord, and they are easy to find on the Internet.

 If you have small hands, you may find some banjo chords may be too much of a stretch.
 You can add a capo on e.g. 4th -6th fret to “shorten” the fret board, and the frets will be closer together- but remember that when you play chord shapes you will actually be playing in a higher key (half a tone for each fret, so C played 4 frets up = E, etc.).
-Also note that if you have a 5-string banjo and you use a capo on 4 strings, you may need to avoid playing the 5th string if it doesn’t fit your ‘new’ chords.
+Also note that with a 5-string banjo, using a capo on 4 strings means you may need to avoid playing the 5th string if it doesn’t fit your ‘new’ chords.